karlsgate/sarif-issue-bot/README.md

         command: cves
         image: your-image:tag
         output-file: scout-results.sarif
-        dockerhub-user: ${{ secrets.DOCKERHUB_USER }} # For authentication to Docker Hub, or you can use the docker/login-action befire this step
+        dockerhub-user: ${{ secrets.DOCKERHUB_USER }} # For authentication to Docker Hub, or you can use the docker/login-action before this step
-        dockerhub-password: ${{ secrets.DOCKERHUB_PASSWORD }} # For authentication to Docker Hub, or you can use the docker/login-action befire this step
+        dockerhub-password: ${{ secrets.DOCKERHUB_PASSWORD }} # For authentication to Docker Hub, or you can use the docker/login-action before this step
         registry-user: ${{ secrets.REGISTRY_USER }} # If you're pulling from a private registry like ACR or ECR
         registry-password: ${{ secrets.REGISTRY_PASSWORD }} # If you're pulling from a private registry like ACR or ECR

     - name: Run SARIF Issue Bot
-      uses: your-username/sarif-issue-bot@v1
+      uses: karlsgate/sarif-issue-bot@v1
       with:
         github-token: ${{ secrets.GITHUB_TOKEN }}
         sarif-file: scout-results.sarif